MahabubArafat/backend-dev-questions-answers/answers/General Questions/tcpLargeOverHead.md

     - acknowledge received data, and
     - manage flow control.

 Once the connection is established, `data is divided into small packets` and sent over the network.
-TCP ensures that these packets arrive at the destination in the correct order and without errors.
-If any data is lost or corrupted during transmission, TCP requests retransmission.
+TCP ensures that these packets arrive at the destination in the `correct order and without errors`.
+If any `data is lost` or corrupted during transmission, TCP `requests retransmission.`

 ## Understand what is OverHead